-

 North Dakota Point System

 The state will assign points to your driving record following a traffic violation.
-Point amounts range from one to 24.
+Point amounts range from 1 to 24.
 The more serious the violation, the higher the points.
-The state will remove one point for every three months you drive without being issued a traffic citation.
-You also have the option to have three points removed by completing a state-approved driver training course.
+The state will remove 1 point for every 3 months you drive without being issued a traffic citation.
+You also have the option to have points removed by completing a state-approved driver training course.

 Driver's License Suspension or Revocation